golanlevin/60-212/60-212_syllabus_fall2023.md

 * An **unexcused absence** is one in which you've *ghosted* a class event, without communicating beforehand with the professor.
 * An **excused absence** is one in which you've communicated responsibly with the professor prior to class.
 (For example: if you've sent a message to the professor because you're not feeling well, or if you know in advance that you're going to be observing a religious holiday or traveling to a job interview.)
 Potentially, contacting the professor beforehand may make it possible to provide you with accommodations—such as recording a class event, or providing a Zoom connection for a remote participant.
 I recognize that all sorts of unexpected things can happen; if you provide an excuse *after* the class event, I *may or may not* accept your excuse.
 * A **mental absence** is a form of *partial absence* in which you might as well be elsewhere.
 For example, while walking around the room, I plainly observe that you're working on homework for another course.
 Sleeping in class is also a form of mental absence.
 * A **tardiness** is a form of *partial absence* in which you are more than 20 minutes late to an class event.
 Tardiness may be excused or unexcused.
+Note that I typically begin to lecture (or commence other important class activities) no more than 5 minutes after the official start time.

 **Policies:**

 * Students should contact the professor before class to alert him to their absence.
-* Our labor-based grading contract (to be negotiated) will assign grades that factor in a count of unexcused absences, but not excused absences, within reason.
+* Our *labor-based grading contract* (to be negotiated) will assign grades that factor in a count of unexcused absences, but not excused absences, within reason.
 * This policy on excused absences should not be abused.
 If you have accumulated an unreasonably large number of absences—even if they were excused—we may still have an issue.
 * A post-hoc excuse for an unexcused absence *may or may not* be accepted, at the professor's discretion.
 * The first incidence of unexcused tardiness will be noted, but excused.